Simplystina/Redux-Api-Task/README.md

-# This repo contains the code for the Secpnd Frontend Task
+# This repo contains the code for the Second Frontend Task

 I used the react-redux, redux toolkit and createAsyncThunk libraries to read data from the provided api.